 from the broken pieces of my life, i had to painstakingly pick what i could and salvage what was left. i had to crawl, before i could walk. but every step was deliberate. mindful. mindful of the madness of my mind, nuances that schemed to lead me back where i’d escaped from. doggedly i strived to live deliberately. to rebuild myself as a man in my own image. to rebuild a reputation as a man of my word. challenged at every step, i learnt the value of growth, slow but steady. not frantically as i would have, but one step at a time, one day at a time. the rollercoaster ride suddenly had given way to a chess game. and this time i was winning. checkmate.

 now again i find myself barely moving, yet effortlessly flowing through life at a languid pace. i’m back in a life of inaction. i have no goals. i have nothing to do. nowhere to go. no-one in particular to meet. i hear those same questions again.

 “why are you wasting your time, don’t you have anything to do?”

-Though the world may view my state of repose as retirement, I'm excited by the field of infinite possibilities in which I lie.
-In a world, where the pressure to learn, build, break and innovate is mounting, do you value wasting time?
-The energy of action is derived from the potential of inaction.
-If that potential has no value, why value the action that springs forth?
-Society will constantly remind you to perform, but any athlete will tell you that peak performance results from relaxed muscles.
-It rests on you to remind yourself to rest.
-So here I am.
-Sitting quietly.
-Doing nothing.
+though the world may view my state of repose as retirement, i’m excited by the field of infinite possibilities in which i lie. in a world, where the pressure to learn, build, break and innovate is mounting, do you value wasting time? the energy of action is derived from the potential of inaction. if that potential has no value, why value the action that springs forth? society will constantly remind you to perform, but any athlete will tell you that peak performance results from relaxed muscles. it rests on you to remind yourself to rest. so here i am. sitting quietly. doing nothing. leisure is my treasure.